mkutyla/Software-Security-and-Penetration-Testing/README.md

 Software Security and Penetration Testing projects.

 ## Projects in Polish:
-Projects #1-5 were conducted during Polish studies at Warsaw University of Technology, hence the reports are written exclusively in Polish.
+Projects #1-5 were conducted during Polish studies at Warsaw University of Technology, hence the reports are written exclusively in Polish (besides #1, as it contains a short README in English instead of a standalone report).
 Collaborators for these projects include:
 * Miłosz Kutyła, BEng, Warsaw University of Technology, ([GitHub](https://github.com/mkutyla))
 * Jakub Ossowski, BEng, Warsaw University of Technology, ([GitHub](https://github.com/bilevcik))
 * Patryk Jankowicz, BEng, Warsaw University of Technology ([GitHub](https://github.com/PatrykSJ))